trinanjan12/EMLO/session_9/README.md

-# EMLO
+# Session9
-Assignment for the FULLSTACK MLOPs course
+Link for cifar_10 trained on pretrained Resnet34 using sagemaker multigpu setup :